rackerlabs/support-how-to/content/how-to/office-365/android-gmail-setup-office365/index.md

 ### Configure your mailbox

-Use the following steps to setup your Office 365&reg; Exchange&reg; Mailbox:
+Use the following steps to set up your Office 365&reg; Exchange&reg; Mailbox:

 1. Click **Gmail**.